NorthernWidget/NorthernWidget-libraries/README.md

 4. Enter "NorthernWidget-libraries-master" to view all of its subfolders.
 Each is a library.
 5. Extract the contents of your archive to the folder listed above.
 If this is not directly possible (perhaps for Mac), extract the contents to a temporary folder and then cut/paste them to the "libraries" folder.

 At this point, you should have all the libraries required to compile any Northern Widget code.
-If you have problems, please [open an issue](https://github.com/NorthernWidget-Skunkworks/NorthernWidget-libraries/issues).

 If you are running the Arduino IDE, you will need to restart it in order to for the changes to take effect.

+### Reporting and fixing issues

+If you have problems, please open an issue [here](https://github.com/NorthernWidget-Skunkworks/NorthernWidget-libraries/issues) if it relates to the library compilation (or you do not know), at the [firmware aggregator](https://github.com/NorthernWidget-Skunkworks/Firmware-Aggregator/issues) if it relates to our library bundling, or within the appropriate library if you can pinpoint its location.

+Pull requests are very much appreciated!
+Please consider contributing to our community scientific instrumentation project.

 ## External resources